pathawks/cs4420-project/docs/paper.md

 ##### Heuristic Patterns

+While Linear Conflict was a good heuristic for puzzles that can be solved in 20 or fewer moves, it seems that it would not be good enough for more complicated puzzles.
+Already in our test data, we noticed that the number of nodes expanded started growing rapidly around 16 step solutions.
+We did try to solve a couple puzzles with an 80 step optimal solution (the maximum for 15-Puzzles), and neither A* nor IDA* was able to find a solution after 10 hours.

 ##### Algorithm Discussion

 We only had one test case that ran our of memory, so IDA* did not solve any